 Meet at our office just outside of West Glacier at 7:30 AM to go over the contents of your pack with your guide.
 Sit back and enjoy the ride to the trailhead.
 We’ll navigate Glacier’s historic Going-to-the-Sun Road to Logan Pass.
 Next, our 7.5 mile hike on the Highline Trail begins.

 This is a moderate hike.
 The trail undulates, gaining and losing a couple hundred vertical feet of elevation over its course.
 We’ll be hiking in an alpine environment with wide open views of the majestic peaks all around us.
 In late afternoon, we’ll arrive at Granite Park Chalet.
 Time to settle in, enjoy the amazing scenery, and watch for wildlife before dinner.
-Our guides love this trip because the fully equipped kitchen allows them to create gourmet backcountry masterpiece meals!
+Our guides love this trip because the fully equipped kitchen allows them to create gourmet backcountry meals!

 After breakfast, we’ll choose from a couple of hiking options.
 One guest favorite is the hike to Swiftcurrent Lookout, which sits on the Continental Divide and offers one of the best views in Glacier.
 From Granite Park Chalet, this is a rigorous 2 mile hike with an elevation gain of about 1,800 feet.
-Total mileage is 4 miles round trip.
+Total distance is 4 miles round trip.